kristopolous/BOOTSTRA.386/README.md

 Borders back in the day relied on box-drawing ASCII characters which, on the PC were part of the 8-bit Microsoft extension to the official
 7-bit ASCII.

 There were single and double borders.
 Your computer can very likely still render them.
-Here they are in modern unicode, now also part of something called WGL 4.0.
+Here they are in modern Unicode, now also part of something called WGL 4.0.

 We have